 When discussing anonymity, two important groups in the real estate world must be considered: county clerks, who maintain the real property records and whose job includes filing documents to reflect chain of title; and title companies, which examine and insure both the status of title and the chain of title.

 Status of Title

-Title to property can be held in a surprising variety of capacities-as an individual, a corporation, a limited liability company, a general or limited partnership, in a trust, and so forth-or as a combination of any of the foregoing.
+Title to property can be held in a surprising variety of capacities—as an individual, a corporation, a limited liability company, a general or limited partnership, in a trust, and so forth—or as a combination of any of the foregoing.
 Property law is flexible in this respect.
 What if an investor wants to hold 50% of title in his or her personal name, 25% in an LLC, and the remaining 25% in a family living trust?
-Not a problem.
+No problem.
 Whether or not it is wise to structure ownership in such a way is another matter.

 Note that it is possible to purchase, own, and convey property without recording transfer documents.
 There is no law or requirement that all deeds must be recorded.
 It is likewise possible to purchase, own, and convey property without ever buying a policy of title insurance or entering the offices of a title company.
 But the reality is that unrecorded interests are difficult to sell.
 How would a prospective buyer verify the seller’s ownership?
 Also, buyers in the real world often want title insurance, and their lenders will (by law) require it.

 How is anonymity like the speed of light?

 In considering issues of anonymity, one should distinguish between absolute anonymity, which is difficult to achieve in an informed and interconnected world, and relative anonymity, which is a more attainable goal.
 Think of it as a sliding scale.
 You can approach the goal of absolute anonymity but be never quite arrive there.
 Accordingly, an effective asset protection strategy seeks to maximize relative anonymity, moving the dial as far as possible in that direction.
 How far can that be?
 It depends on the circumstances and an investor’s willingness to be creative and unconventional.